ThinkTrout/ANCHOR/README.md

 Navigate zones where the Reef merges with reality, uncovering its secrets and dangers.

 **Face Coral Structures**\
-Encounter rapidly growing manifestations of human thought that infest and rewrite reality itself.
+Encounter rapidly growing physical manifestations of human thought that infest and rewrite reality itself.

 **Combat Supernatural Threats**\
 Use a variety of weapons and equipment to fight hostile entities and repair unstable pockets of reality.

 **Uncover Hidden Agendas**\
-Investigate the secrets of private military companies with their own interests in the Reef.
+Investigate the secrets of different factions with their own interests in the Reef.

 **The Reef awaits, Diver.
 How will *you* navigate its waters?**